AndreiManoliu/fpons-pts/ai-vector-search-apex-adb/setup/setup.md

 * **Generate a Pre-Authenticated Request (PAR) for secure bucket access.**
   * You will create a PAR to enable secure and temporary access to your storage bucket without requiring further authentication.

-## Task 1: Create an OCI Compartment
+## Task 1: View the OCI Compartment OCID

 **Some regions don't offer all the models.
 See the region for each pretrained model to find out which models are available in a region near you.
 [Oracle Generative AI Overview](https://docs.oracle.com/en-us/iaas/Content/generative-ai/overview.htm)**